The exotic fruits of Colombia are what keep drawing me back.

 11. Borojó Fruit

-Rife with vitamins and apparently will keep you feeling recharged all night long.
+It’s a local specialty of many Afro Colombians from the Pacific and rife with vitamins and keep you feeling recharged all night long.
 I tried this in San Cipriano where it is usually made into a drink.

 12. Lulo Fruit